KissConsult/Apache-Airflow/README.md

-# Get Apache on IBM Cloud
+# Get Apache Airflow on IBM Cloud

 [IBM Cloud] offers the most open and secure public cloud for business .
 At the end of the tutorial you will have a cluster with a Apache Airflow up and runnning.